Updated: Sep 25

 Following this victory, the city of York surrendered.
 Having briefly occupied the city & taken hostages & supplies from the city they returned towards their ships at Riccall.
 They offered peace to the Northumbrians in exchange for their support for Hardrada's bid for the throne, & demanded further hostages from the whole of Yorkshire.

 In Southern England Harold had gathered his forces in anticipation of a Norman invasion from France by William, Duke of Normandy, the other contender for his throne.
+A messenger arrived with news of the Norwegian invasion, so Harold immediately headed north at great speed with his Huscarls & as many Thegns as he could gather, travelling day & night.

 He made the journey from London to Yorkshire, a distance of about 185 miles (298 km), in just four days.
 This enabled Harold to take the Norwegians completely by surprise.
 Having learned that the Northumbrians had been ordered to send the additional hostages & supplies to the Norwegians at Stamford Bridge, Harold hurried on through York to attack them at this rendezvous on 25 September.
 Until the English army came into view the invaders remained totally unaware of the presence of a hostile army anywhere in the vicinity.